excaliburjs/Excalibur/.github/CONTRIBUTING.md

 - Limit lines in the message body to 72 characters or less
 - Reference issue and pull request numbers as appropriate
 - Use hyphens for bulleted lists
-- If your change is small and simple, you may only need to write a single line commit message, e.x.
+- If your change is small, you may only need to write a single line commit message, e.x.
 “Fix typo in documentation”

-Here are the rules applied in a sample commit message, along with some additional helpful hints:
+Here are the guidelines applied in a sample commit message, along with some additional helpful hints:
 ```
 Summarize what the commit does in <=50 characters